Alert The Medic - CAA Road To ECMW

 The following is a guest blog by members of the band “Alert the Medic” who travelled with Marine Atlantic to attend Eastlink East Coast Music Week held in St. John’s from April 8-12.
 Marine Atlantic was proud to be a silver sponsor of the event.

-Hey, it’s Ryan, Dale, Troy and Matt from “Alert The Medic” and we wanted to chat about our experience aboard the MV Atlantic Vision!
+Hey, it’s Ryan, Dale, Troy and Matt from “Alert The Medic” and we wanted to chat about our experience aboard the Atlantic Vision!

 Travelling can be stressful; especially when you are met with grumpy employees who are gate keepers to your next destination.
-This was not the case on the MV Atlantic Vision.
+This was not the case on the Atlantic Vision.
 From the time we boarded the vessel we were met with smiles.
 It didn’t matter that the first person we met was at the bottom of the boat in a full on snow suit, the dampest and coldest place on the ship, they greeted us with the excitement fit for a king.

 All along the way we met great staff including Captain Stan Peet, Chief Officer Brian McArthur and the bridge team, Chief Steward John Gillis and the service staff.
 It was incredible to see the bridge and the procedures that the crew takes to get the ship running.
 We watched Captain Peet and his crew make the calls and manipulate the engines as they focused on position to sail us safely out of North Sydney and into the Atlantic.